-In addition to the supported gene identifiers, you are correct that it would further ease the import if InCroMAP would also be able to read probe identifiers.
+We agree with you that the support of platform-specific identifiers would further ease the import of microarray data.
 Therefore, we now added a support for Affymetrix, Agilent and Illumina probe identifiers in the latest release.

 Thank you for mentioning GEO2R.
-We did not know of this tool before, but it can be used perfectly in conjunction with InCroMAP.
-The result of GEO2R are tabular files (always with gene symbols) exactly as InCroMAP requires them.
+We were not yet aware of this tool, which can be perfectly used in conjunction with InCroMAP.
+The results of GEO2R are tabular files (always with gene symbols) exactly as InCroMAP requires them.
 We have added a section to the InCroMAP FAQ (on the homepage and in the documentation) that explains how to import data from GEO into InCroMAP, using GEO2R.

 2.1 Pathway visualization Is it possible to change the transparency of the background Kegg picture?
 70% is a bit too much and it's hard to see the information.